cmr927/myFlix-client/README.md

-# myFlix-client
+# myFlix

-This is a web application built with React, which provides users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+## Description

-# Link to Project
+myFlix is a single-page web application built with React, which provides users with access to information about different movies, directors, and genres.
+Users are able to sign up, update their personal information, and create a list of their favorite movies.

-# Features
+## Features
 - Return a list of ALL movies to the user
 - Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user